 SARAH BROWN MENTAL HEALTH RESEARCH GRANTS

-The Mind Matters Initiative (MMI) is pleased to announce that applications are open for the first Sarah Brown Mental Health Research Grant, named for an elected RCVS Council member who tragically passed away in 2017.
+The Mind Matters Initiative (MMI) is pleased to announce that applications are open for the Sarah Brown Mental Health Research Grant, named for an elected RCVS Council member who tragically passed away in 2017.

 This is the second year of a five year commitment that this £20,000 grant will be awarded (making this a £100,000 total by 2023), to fund research that focuses on mental health and wellbeing within the veterinary professions, including areas such as prevention, diagnosis, intervention and treatment.

 - Applications are welcome from individuals at all stages of their research careers, including those who have not previously been published.

 - We welcome research proposals relating to any aspect of mental health or wellbeing in the veterinary professions.

 - Researchers must be affiliated with a university and ethical approval must be in place.

 The proposal should be a maximum of 3,000 words and include aims, methods, ethical considerations, proposed timelines, and a bibliography.
 Please ensure any academic literature referred to within your proposal is accurately referenced.